hijoput4/SharingWare/readme.md

 ### 9- Where do I get a show or movie?

-    Use: https://fmhy.net/videopiracyguide   -menu on the left has much more links for other piracy stuff.
+    Use: https://fmhy.net/videopiracyguide   -menu has much more links for other rather "light" piracy stuff.

 ### 10- Is it there an app for android TV that is like vanced?